maciejbaba/planes/README.md

-project of a single page app using tailwind and react and typescript
+project of a single page app using tailwind, react and typescript

 link: https://maciek367.github.io/planes/